alinaeimiz/google-stock-prediction/README.md

 2. **Data Preprocessing**
    - Splitting the data into training and testing sets.
-   - Scaling and reshaping the data to fit machine learning models.
+   - Scaling and reshaping the data to fit deep learning models.

 3. **Feature Engineering**
-   - Creating datasets with lag features for input to models.
+   - Creating datasets with lag features for input to RNN-based models.

 4. **Model Training and Evaluation**
    - Models implemented:
-     - **Logistic Regression** (baseline)
+     - **RNN (Recurrent Neural Network)**
-     - **Support Vector Machine (SVM)**
+     - **LSTM (Long Short-Term Memory)**
-     - **Deep Learning Model** using Keras.
+     - **GRU (Gated Recurrent Unit)**
-   - Model performance metrics are compared.
+   - The models are trained and evaluated for time series forecasting.

 5. **Results Visualization**
    - Visualizes predictions and actual stock prices.